distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 ## Asset vs KPI Futarchy: The Comparison

-Futarchy is a governance mechanism which employs prediction markets to make decisions.
+Futarchy is a governance mechanism proposed by Robin Hanson which employs prediction markets to make decisions.
 Instead of voting, participants trade in markets designed to forecast the outcome of choosing one path versus another.
 The core idea is to harness the diverse specialised knowledge latent among market actors to predict the *impact* of decisions before they are made.

 There are two primary ways to set up these prediction markets: